opdsbanasya/NamsteReact/Episode 1/README.md

     ]),
 ])
 ```
-- If we use createElement to build large code, it makes cery complex nested structure that not easy to read and understand.
+- If we use createElement to build large code, it makes complex nested structure that not easy to read and understand.
 To solve this problem, we use `JSX`.
 - Make Sure the `react` and `react-dom` libraries `CDN` are included in the project.
 - `render()` method replaces the content of the `root` element with the new element.